 While it is not a requirement for Student and Affiliate members, it is prudent to plan and record all vocational learning, especially if you are aiming to achieve a professional grade in the future, or you are working to meet another career goal.
 Also, demonstrating a commitment to developing and upholding professional knowledge and competence is part of IEMA's Code of Professional Conduct, which all members must abide by.

 If you are not sure whether you are required to maintain a CPD record, please read IEMA’s CPD Policy for further details.

 Yes.
 The Auditor, ESOS and EIA registers are practitioner registers, so you need to demonstrate that you continue to practice in the field to maintain your registration.
-We’ve added a separate section to the CPD form to enable you to easily track your Audit, ESOS and EIA work.
+It is a requirement for members holding registration to submit CPD each year.

 Any activity that boosts your knowledge, understanding, range of skills, ability or influence contributes to your CPD.
 Some examples include: